srobinson0586/ttg-basic/1-python-programming/1.01_environment/environment.md

 It can be incredibly useful to debug small code snippets, and has some differences to running python code from a file.
 For a brief overview on it, checkout the quick [Python 101 - The REPL](https://www.youtube.com/watch?v=ucllf6bDgnw) video (note IDLE isn't installed by default, contrary to his claim).
 For an in-depth overview, read the [RealPython Article](https://realpython.com/python-repl/) on it.

-It is **HIGHLY** recommended that you run the small code snippets shown throughout the JQR yourself, not simply take us at our word.
+It is **HIGHLY** recommended that you run the small code snippets shown throughout the TTG-B yourself, not simply take us at our word.
 You can play around with the variables in the shell to truly understand the concepts.

 > If the Python REPL shell isn't intuitive enough for you, try out the [python `IPython` module](https://pypi.org/project/ipython/)!
 It has syntax highlighting, tab completion, and many other features (check out the link).
 > You can install it with `pip install ipython`.
 To run it from the terminal, do `ipython` or `python -m IPython`.
 To run it from within a script, you can use this one-liner: `import IPython; IPython.embed()`, and you will be able to execute python in the context of your script!
 This is useful for analyzing values of variables and any actions performed on them.